i2group/analyze/documentation/developer_essentials_example_ui.md

 Before you begin
 ----------------

-The user interface extension example project requires the development version of i2 Analyze, prepared according to the Developer Essentials deployment instructions.
+You must have a development deployment of i2 Analyze and a configured development environment.
+For more information, see <a href="developer_essentials_deploying.md" class="xref" title="IBM i2 Analyze Developer Essentials is a set of files and example projects that build on a standard i2 Analyze deployment.
+Preparing to use Developer Essentials involves installing and configuring it to work in a dedicated test environment.">Preparing to use IBM i2 Analyze Developer Essentials</a>.
 The example also has some additional prerequisites:
 -   Microsoft Visual Studio Express 2015 for Web
 -   Microsoft Silverlight 5 SDK
 -   Microsoft Silverlight 5 Developer Runtime